tslumley/notstatschat/content/post/2020-03-23-not-cross-buns.md

 - Variations on  the spice: cinnamon, cloves, a very little black pepper
 - Omitting the gluten will give softer, denser rolls
 - Some people might want to cut back on the spices
+- People vary a lot in how much salt they want in bread.
+I use about 2 tsp.